Grunt sculpin

 The grunt sculpin or grunt-fish (Rhamphocottus richardsonii) is a small fish mainly found in the eastern Pacific Ocean.
 The grunt sculpin generally remains close to shore and is often found in empty giant barnacle shells.
 The common name comes from reports that the fish vibrate or "grunt" when held.
-Its defining feature is its tendency to “hop” along the ocean floor on its orange fins.
+Its defining feature is its tendency to "hop" along the ocean floor on its orange fins.
 The short, stout body of the grunt sculpin has a long, small mouth which is adapted for eating smaller prey.

 Taxonomy

 It is a member of the class Actinopterygii, the ray-finned fishes.
 It is further classified into the order Scorpaeniformes, commonly known as the mail-cheeked fishes.
 The superfamily Cottoidea which is classified within this order includes R. richardsonii and all other sculpins.
 However, the grunt sculpin was regarded as the only member of the family Rhamphocottidae until the Ereuniidae was synonymized with Rhamphocottidae.
-The records fron the western North Pacific are now thought to probably refer to Rhamphocottus nagaaki which was described as a new species in 2022.
+The records from the western North Pacific are now thought to probably refer to Rhamphocottus nagaaki which was described as a new species in 2022.

 Its genus name comes from rhampos meaning snout and kottus meaning sculpin based on its physical characteristics.
 Its species name honors the Scottish naturalist John Richardson.
 It was first formally described by the German born British ichthyologist and herpetologist Albert Günther in 1874 with its type locality given as Fort Rupert, British Columbia.

 Description

 The largest recorded length for the grunt sculpin is only 8.9 cm.
 Its main features are its big head, short, stout body, long pig snout, and orange fins.
 The body is usually a yellow color with brown stripes contrasted by its very orange pectoral fins.
 Compared to other sculpins, it has a small mouth with a longer snout affecting its feeding habits.
-Although it can swim in an abnormal manner with its head pointing up, it mainly “hops” along the bottom of the ocean using its several pectoral fins.
-It’s phenotypically classified by its pectoral fins being separated from the upper lobe, the presence of anal and dorsal fin stays, and its hypural-parhypural bone being made of a singular piece.
+Although it can swim in an abnormal manner with its head pointing up, it mainly "hops" along the bottom of the ocean using its several pectoral fins.
+It's phenotypically classified by its pectoral fins being separated from the upper lobe, the presence of anal and dorsal fin stays, and its hypural-parhypural bone being made of a singular piece.